mgax/tinymail/README.rst

 Plans
 -----
-For the moment sending email is not a priority.
-I'd like to have solid IMAP support first.
-Here's the current TODO list:

-* unit tests for everything non-GUI
-* local message cache
+Here's a list of what is not done:
+* store passwords in Keychain
-* managing unread status and flags
+* change message flags (seen, flagged)
-* uploading, deleting, copying messages
+* copy, move, delete messages
+* cache message bodies locally
+* read attachments
+* compose plain-text email
+* send attachments

 The name `tinymail` is temporary.
 Looking for a better name.